 - Opt out of information you don’t want to receive.
 On the subject of pre-approved credit card offers, did you know that you can opt out of receiving these solicitations in the mail?
 You can also opt out of mailing lists and you can register to reduce the number of telephone solicitations you get.
 The opt out of pre-screened credit card offers, you can call OptOut toll-free at 1-888-567-8688 or visit them online.
 To remove your name from national direct mail lists or email lists, you can contact the Direct Marketing Association (DMA).
 Finally, to limit the number of telemarketing calls you receive, you can register your phone number with the National Do Not Call Registry.

 - Get your free credit report.
 Under the Fair Credit Reporting Act (FCRA) you’re entitled to a free credit report from the three major credit bureaus (Experian®, Equifax®, and TransUnion®) every twelve months.
-One of the best ways to protect yourself is to become informed.
+One of the best ways to protect yourself from identity theft is to become informed.
 Review your credit report for any negative items and let the credit bureaus know of any discrepancies.

 Note: You should also make sure that you don’t have your Social Security number, debit card PIN, or your spouse’s Social Security number written on a slip of paper, either.
 If you do, shred it or keep it locked up and secure.

 Note: Opting out of receiving pre-approved credit card offers will not affect your credit score in any way.